SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Fieldworks/Snare Trap.md

   - name: Upgrade
     icon: ⭐️
     effects:
-      - effect: "**Net Trap (+1 EV)** The snare becomes a net that can wrap up multiple targets.
+      - effect: The snare becomes a net that can wrap up multiple targets.
 The net has 3 Stamina and fills an area of 3 squares by 3 squares.
 The Snare ability loses its existing keywords, gains the Area keyword, and targets each creature or object in the area.
 The trap can be triggered by a target moving through one specific square, or by requiring multiple squares to be moved through.
-Any creature who makes their save to end the restrained effect ends that effect for all targets, who all fall to the ground."
+Any creature who makes their save to end the restrained effect ends that effect for all targets, who all fall to the ground.
+        name: Net Trap
+        cost: +1 EV
   - name: Hidden
     icon: ⭐️
     effects: